How you'll learn

 Assessment on the International Intellectual Property Law LLM is designed to be authentic, inclusive and reflective of real-world legal practice, enabling you to demonstrate and develop advanced research, analytical and communication skills.
 You will be assessed through a variety of methods including in-depth research papers, case commentaries, infographics, video presentations, group work and seen examinations.
 These tasks allow you to explore complex legal issues, present arguments to diverse audiences and refine your skills in a range of formats, from formal legal writing to stakeholder-focused briefings.
 The emphasis on longer research papers supports the development of critical thinking and academic writing ahead of your final dissertation, while varied assessment formats promote digital fluency, global awareness and learner confidence.

-Your 12,000-word dissertation will be completed during semester three (July to September); we provide legal research training and you will have an allocated expert supervisor so you are properly prepared and supported each step of the way.
+Your 12,000-word dissertation will be completed during the summer period (June to September).
+We provide legal research training, and you will have an allocated expert supervisor, so you are properly prepared and supported each step of the way.

 - Digital fluency